ExtraSoupGames/UDPGameNetworking/README.md

 - Networked value lerping (WIP)
 - Important message confirmation
 - Engine agnostic design
-- Simple demo
+- Simple demo to showcase engine functionality

 ### Demo
-- Shows 2 Clients each with a player controlled cube
-- Cube's location is streamed via library
+- Shows 2 Clients each controlling a cube whose location is streamed with the library
 - WASD movement controls
-- Hover with mouse over which window you would like to control
+- Hover with mouse over which client window to control that client

 ### Installation
 - Download the repo and build with CMake
 - Run UDPGameNetworking.cpp to see the demo

+### Status
-- Builds for use in other projects are not yet ready
+This project is in early development and builds for external project usage are not ready